+This blog post is part of Build Your Stack,® a new initiative focused exclusively on helping teachers build their book knowledge and their classroom libraries.
 This post was guest-authored by Mena and Zena, of the Girls of the Crescent organization.

 We are Mena and Zena, two Muslim girls living in Michigan, ages 15 and 16.
 We started the nonprofit organization, Girls of the Crescent, to collect books with female Muslim main characters and donate them to schools and libraries.